mmuratardag/mmuratardag/README.md

-## I am a  political psychologist in training to become a data scientist.
+## I am a  political psychologist in training to become a data scientist

 I believe in polygamy.
 I actively work with